ghc/ghc/docs/users_guide/glasgow_exts.rst

 More information
 ----------------

-For more details please refer to the `HaskellWiki page <http://www.haskell.org/haskellwiki/GHC.Generics>`__ or the original paper [Generics2010]_.
+For more details please refer to the `Haskell Wiki page <http://www.haskell.org/haskellwiki/GHC.Generics>`__ or the original paper [Generics2010]_.